Hasibul Islam Mizan

 Hasibul Islam Mizan (7 September 1957 – 18 April 2019) was a Bangladeshi film director who directed many Dhallywood films.

 Biography

 Mizan was born in 1957 in Pirojpur.
 He made his debut as a director in Dhallywood with Premer Kosom.
 This film was the debut film of Mahfuz Ahmed.
-He directed Amar Shopno Tumi which was released in 2005.
-Tumi Achho Hridoye was his last direction which was released in 2007.
+He directed romantic comedy Amar Shopno Tumi, with Shakib Khan Shabnur and Ferdous Ahmed, which was most successful film in his career was released in 2005.
+He again collaborated with Khan and Shabnur in Kopal and his last direction Tumi Achho Hridoye was released in 2007.

 Mizan died on 18 April 2019 at the age of 62.